kamranbekirovyz/versionarte/README.md

 ```

 The `RemoteConfigVersionarteProvider` has 1 optional parameter:
-- `keyName`: used to specify the key name for the Firebase Remote Config to fetch.
+- `keyName`: specifies the key name for the Firebase Remote Config to fetch.
 By default, it's set to "versionarte".
-If you want to upload the [configuration JSON](#-json-format) using different key name, you can use this parameter to specify the key name.
+Specify if you upload the [configuration JSON](#-json-format) using a different key name.

 #### 2. Using RESTful API

+The `RestfulVersionarteProvider` fetches versioning and availability information by sending HTTP GET request to the specified URL with optional headers.
+The response body should be a JSON string that follows the [configuration JSON](#-json-format) format.

-Below is a example of how to use versionarte with RESTful API:
+Below is a example of how to use versionarte with `RemoteConfigVersionarteProvider`:

 ```dart
 final result = await Versionarte.check(